 DraftKings Predictions

 DraftKings launched its own prediction market offering in early 2026 and has called it the most exciting growth opportunity they’ve seen since 2018.
 As of this writing, there’s no public API for their predictions product, but given the pace of development, expect one soon.
-We’ll update this guide when it ships.
+For how DraftKings stacks up against crypto-native platforms, see DraftKings vs Polymarket and Kalshi vs DraftKings Predictions.

 Layer 4 — Intelligence (LLM Analysis)